Ph.D., Columbia University, 1989

-His most recent book, The Importance of Elsewhere: The Globalist Humanist Tourist, explores how we travel and what we bring back.
+His 2018 book, The Importance of Elsewhere: The Globalist Humanist Tourist, explores how we travel and what we bring back.
 Traveling to the top of the world (Svalbard, near the North Pole), the bottom (Tierra del Fuego), and as many points as possible in between (Dubai, Berlin, London, Zagreb, Baghdad, Mont Blanc, Warsaw, and Leeds, among others), Dr. Malamud writes about how he overcame a crippling fear of flying and launched out to roam the world as a card-carrying humanist.

 In 2011, Dr. Malamud gave GSU’s doctoral commencement address.

 He has been quoted in The Bengal Post, the Atlantic, the Utne Reader, and Newsweek, and has written op-ed pieces for the Atlanta Journal-Constitution about sharks’ deaths in captivity; he has also appeared in the New York Times talking about these deaths.
 And he is a frequent writer of letters to the editor in the N.Y.
 Times, about such topics as the prosperity of the humanities, gorillas in the Bronx, deaths in the Monterey Bay Aquarium, standardized curricula, stolen Judaica, the Booker Prize, and tenured radicals.

 In Courmayeur, Italy, he wrote for Film Quarterly about the world’s longest-running film noir festival, where European cinema is overtaking the traditional prominence of American films in that genre.
 And at a film festival in Eastern Europe, he wrote in The Point about how recent Russian and Ukrainian films help audiences understand the current conflicts.
 He has also covered the MIX queer film festival in Copenhagen and discussed Nordic films from the Reykjavik International Film Festival; he also wrote about RIFF during the pandemic.
 He has covered Ingmar Bergman’s centennial at the Stockholm International Film Festival and Austria’s annual Diagonale film festival.

 He has written about the European economic crisis for In These Times, and he is a regular contributor to the Chronicle of Higher Education: